niyialimi/EKS_Cluster_Terraform/README.md

 ### Step 7: Verifying the resources provisioned

 Navigate to the AWS Console and verify the resources created.
 You can also do a quick checkup with some commands.

+### Step 8: Testing - Deploy a simple Application in the cluster

+Deploy a simple voting application to test that our provisioned resources work as expected.
+The Kubernetes specification files for the voting application in a directory then cd into that directory.

+### Step 9: Cleanup

+Destroy infrastructure with Terraform, ensure you're at the directory where the apply was made and then run terraform destroy.